xsodus/xendit-challenge-transaction-api/README.md

     NOTES: Change the main command to `mvnw.cmd` if you run on Windows machine.

+## Opening the Project with IntelliJ

+To open the project with IntelliJ IDEA, follow these steps:

+1. **Open IntelliJ IDEA:**
+    Launch IntelliJ IDEA on your machine.

+2. **Import the project:**
+    - Click on `File` > `New` > `Project from Existing Sources...`.
+    - Navigate to the directory where you cloned the repository (`xendit-challenge-transaction-api`).
+    - Select the `pom.xml` file and click `Open`.

+3. **Import Maven dependencies:**
+    IntelliJ IDEA will automatically detect the Maven project and import all the dependencies.
+If not, you can manually trigger the import by clicking on the `Maven` tool window and then clicking the `Refresh` button.

+4. **Run the application:**
+    - Open the `TransactionProcessorApiApplication` class.
+    - Right-click on the class and select `Run 'TransactionProcessorApiApplication'`.

+The application should start, and you can access it at [`http://localhost:8080`](http://localhost:8080).

 ## Accessing Swagger UI

 Swagger UI is available to test the API endpoints.